crabapples-h/navicat-keygen-tools/README.md

      For Navicat Premium version >= 12.0.24:

-       * Backup your `Navicat Premium.app/Contents/MacOS/Navicat Premium`.
+       * Backup your `Navicat Premium.app/Contents/MacOS/Navicat Premium` and __all of your saved database connection configurations (with password)__.

+       * Delete all of passwords in `Keychain.app` that is saved by Navicat.

        * Run patcher: